This post may contain affiliate links.Please read our disclosure policy.

 Detailed measurements and instructions can be found at the bottom of the page on the printable recipe card.

 1. Make the dough: In the bowl of a stand mixer fitted with the paddle attachment, combine shortening and granulated sugar.
 Add molasses and eggs and mix until combined.
-In a separate bowl combine flour, ginger, cinnamon, baking soda, and salt.
-Add flour mixture to wet mixture and beat until combined.
-The dough should be soft but not be overly sticky.
+In a separate bowl, combine the flour, ginger, cinnamon, baking soda, and salt.
+Add the flour mixture to the wet mixture and beat until combined.
+The dough should be soft, but not be overly sticky.

 2. Roll into balls: Pinch off small amounts of cookie dough and roll into 1-inch diameter balls between your hands.
 Roll each ball in granulated sugar and place 2 inches apart on the baking sheet.